Counselor’s Professional Identity and Credential

 Introduction

 Over recent years, professional identity and development counseling has become crucial in contemporary society.
 This paper summarizes studies and podcasts highlighting professional identity’s importance, relevant components, and associated challenges.
-Moreover, it includes an overview of my professional identity development plan and a table detailing vital state-related requirements linked to this study field.
-Professional identity helps promote ethical behavior and core values among practicing counselors.
+Additionally, it has a chart outlining the essential statutory requirements relating to my subject of study as well as an outline of my professional identity development strategy.
+Practicing counselors’ ethical behavior and basic values are encouraged by their professional identity.
 This concept is also instrumental in enhancing counselor wellness and establishing a precise (accurate) understanding of the required practice scope.

 Normal development and prevention represent the vital components associated with professional identity.
 The typical challenges linked to professional identity in the U.S include; limitations in licensure portability, lack of proper credential requirement standards, the need for additional fees, and varying educational requirements.
 My primary motivators include the need to fulfill a life-long dream, my passion for humanity and societal development, and the prestige and financial benefits that come along with this career.
 I intend to join the relevant professional bodies linked to professional counseling in my state and region.